 Events are generally held in the evening.
 Recently, the Phoenix Chapter has had speakers such as Dr. Markus Kaim, former Helmut Schmidt Fellow at The German Marshall Fund of the United States; Ricklef Beutin, Director General for Crisis Prevention, Stabilization, Peacebuilding and Humanitarian Assistance in the German Foreign Office; Prof. James D. Bindenagel, Senior Non-Resident Transatlantic Fellow at the German Marshall Fund; and Anja Goerz, journalist, radio host, and author.

 About the Chapter Director

 Chairman & CEO

 Bernard Otremba-Blanc is Chairman & CEO of the BOA Group, an international business consulting organization.
-Some of his main areas of expertise are in corporate match making, government relations, M&A, and technology transfers.
-He has earned several prestigious awards, including the Blue Chip Enterprise Award for innovative marketing from the United States Chamber of Commerce in Washington, D.C. and the Business Ethics Award among others.
+Some of his main areas of expertise are in corporate matchmaking, government relations, M&A, and technology transfers.
+He has earned several prestigious awards, including the Blue Chip Enterprise Award for innovative marketing from the United States Chamber of Commerce in Washington, D.C., and the Business Ethics Award.

 Dr. Otremba-Blanc was a founding member of the Arizona Chapter of the German American Chamber of Commerce and served on the Board of Directors from 1992 to 1999.
 He also is the past president of the Glendale Kachina Rotary Club in Glendale, Arizona.